Milford Sound | Tracknet Transport

 Experience and Explore Southern Aotearoa | New Zealand

-Milford Sound Private Tour On Demand Tailor your Milford Sound Tour to your group with Tracknet's Milford Sound Private Tour.
-Includes scenic stops along the Milford Road, Scenic Cruise on Milford Sound and commentary from our knowledgeable driver/guide.
-Suitable for small groups, 1-11 people.
+Epic Milford Sound Tour 7:45am Discover Milford Sound with Tracknet's Epic Milford Sound Coach & Cruise Tour.
+Includes scenic stops along the Milford Road, two hour Scenic Cruise on Milford Sound and commentary from our knowledgeable driver/guide.
+Suitable for small groups, 16 people maximum.

 PARTNERS